neo4j-contrib/py2neo/docs/database.rst

 .. module:: py2neo.database

 The ``py2neo.database`` package contains classes and functions required to interact with a Neo4j server.
+For convenience, many of these classes are also exposed through the top-level package, ``py2neo``.

-The most important of these is the :class:`.Graph` class which represents a Neo4j graph database instance and provides access to a large portion of the most commonly used py2neo API.
+The most useful of the classes provided here is the :class:`.Graph` class which represents a Neo4j graph database instance and provides access to a large portion of the most commonly used py2neo API.

 To run a query against a local database is straightforward::